Are You Experiencing Racial Discrimination in the Workplace? Call Us Today

 If you are not a native-born American citizen, if English is not your native tongue, then you may speak the language with an accent.
 That is okay.
 You are part of a long tradition of immigrants who have spoken English the same way.
 You should not be punished or penalized for this.
 And it is against the law for your employer to fire or demote you or deny you an opportunity for advancement for the way you speak English.

 If you believe you have been mistreated in the workplace because of the way you speak English, then you should hold your employer accountable.
-Hiring an employment attorney Los Angeles can help you do so.
-Discriminating against someone because of the way they speak English is a form of racial profiling, and racial profiling lawyers Los Angeles can help you get justice.
+Hiring an employment attorney in Los Angeles can help you do so.
+Discriminating against someone because of the way they speak English is a form of racism, and racial profiling and racism lawyers in Los Angeles can help you get justice.

 When English Fluency is Required

 There are some jobs that require people who can speak clear and fluent English.
 Such requirements are strictly examined by courts.
 However, such jobs tend to rule out even native speakers who do not have the verbal skills to do them.